polympics/server/docs/source/endpoints.rst

 - ``token`` (``string``, the Discord token)

 Returns a ``Session`` object.
-If the token was valid but the account was not found, creates the account.
-Returns a ``401`` error if the token was invalid.
-Note that the token must be authorised for the ``identify`` scope.
+If the token was valid but the account was not found, creates the account, or returns a ``403`` error if signups are closed.
+Returns a ``401`` error if the token was invalid Note that the token must be authorised for the ``identify`` scope.

 ``POST /auth/create_session``
 -----------------------------------